aamitn/GithubBulkRepoDownloader/README.md

 ## Features

-- Download GitHub repositories by organization or user.
+- Download All GitHub repositories by organization or user.
-- Fork repositories to a target GitHub account.
+- Fork All repositories to a target GitHub account.
-- Handle API pagination to fetch more than 30 repositories.
-- Progress bar to indicate downloading or forking progress.
-- Error handling and success status updates.
-- Customizable UI built using Java Swing.
-- Supports both `.exe` and `.jar` release formats.
+- High Speed Bulk Downloads.
+- Cross-Platform Releases.

 ## Installation